-- 7. Work with the institutions to explore the availability of state, federal or private funding opportunities to help provide access to funds for public IHEs and small, private institutions that have limited resources to help support the costs of developing, conducting, analyzing and publishing the results of the surveys. - 8.
-Require institutions to adhere to best practices and currently accepted and utilized demographic questions in their surveys.
-While demographic questions are not in the scope of this Task Force's work, the Task Force recognizes the importance of ensuring that this portion of a sexual misconduct survey aligns and is consistent with diversity and inclusion on our campuses.
+7. Work with the institutions to explore the availability of state, federal or private funding opportunities to help provide access to funds for public IHEs and small, private institutions that have limited resources to help support the costs of developing, conducting, analyzing and publishing the results of the surveys.

-9. Include the optional module of bystander questions in the dissemination of sexual misconduct surveys questions and recommendations to institutions, suggesting use of the questions, but noting they are optional.
+- 8. Direct institutions to adhere to best practices and currently accepted and utilized demographic questions in their surveys.
+The Task Force recognizes the importance of ensuring that this portion of a sexual misconduct survey aligns and is consistent with diversity and inclusion on our campuses.
+Though demographic questions are required to be collected per the statute, the Task Force has left the development of these questions to the institutions in order to allow for each IHE to properly "account for the diverse needs of and differences between the commonwealth's institutions of higher education" (M.G.L. c.
+6, §168D(d)(3)) and align with other surveys they may be conducting on their campus(es). - 9.
+Include the optional module of bystander questions in the dissemination of sexual misconduct survey questions and recommendations to institutions, suggesting use of the questions, but noting they are optional.
 Though the MA statute does not require IHEs to capture this data, research shows that this information may enable IHEs to educate and train its students more effectively in the area of sexual misconduct prevention.
 Although bystander training should not be the only prevention method IHEs employ, it has been proven to be a successful method of prevention, particularly in the short-term.
 Understanding how students do or do not engage as bystanders can promote the development of more effective awareness and prevention programs.